 After each NAPHL league event, the league's central scouting staff selects top performers (three stars), for the 18U and 16U divisions, as well as the 15U division for events in which they participate, for offense, defense and goaltending.

 The NAPHL's 18U AAA High Performance Division, in which Esmark participates, is comprised of four regular-season events leading up to its Championship Tournament, the Dixon Cup Playoffs.
-The next 18U NAPHL event of the 2018-19 season, the Dixon Cup Playoffs, will take place from Oct.
+The next 18U NAPHL event of the 2018-19 season will take place from Oct.
 19-22, 2018, at the Super Rink in Blaine, MN.

 Now in its tenth season, the NAPHL is composed of Midget Major (18U) and Midget Minor (16U & 15U) teams from across North America that compete at the Tier I level.